-HP bought British Enterprise Software Company, Autonomy in August 2011.
-Later, in the end of 2012 they admitted that they had overpaid to buy Autonomy.
-After 1 year HP claimed that there was serious accounting scandal found in the company.
+HP bought the British Enterprise Software Company, Autonomy in August 2011.
+Later, at the end of 2012, they admitted that they had overpaid.
+After a year HP claimed that there was serious accounting scandal found in the company.
 The incharge Leo Apotheker and CEO Mike Lynch were fired when autonomy failed to reach target revenue.

 Google bought the handset business Motorola for twelve and a half billion in August 2011 to challenge Apple in the Smartphone market and they failed to do that.
-In less than 3 years, Google sold Motorola to Lenovo (including 2000 patents) for US $2.91 billion.
+In less than 3 years, Google sold Motorola to Lenovo (including 2,000 patents) for $2.91 billion.

 Amazon made a big bet on physical stores and business of food when they bought organic grocery chain Whole Foods for $13.7 billion in cash.
 The deal was finalized in August 2017, valuing Whole Foods at $42 a share.

 On 9th May 2018, Walmart announced its acquisition of Flipkart (India’s largest eCommerce company) for $16 billion for a valuation of more than $20 billion.
-This is the largest eCommerce acquisition in the world, till date.
+This is the largest eCommerce acquisition in the world to date.

 Flipkart cofounder Binny Bansal, Tiger Global, Tencent Holdings, and Microsoft will retain their stake, while Sachin Bansal (another cofounder) and Softbank will walk away with $1 billion and $4.7 billion, respectively.
 Moreover, the war between both giants will not only create a huge infrastructure of supply chain but also a large number of jobs.

-LinkedIn, a business oriented social network service has more than 400 million users.
+LinkedIn is a business oriented social network service that has more than 400 million users.
 On June 13, 2016, Microsoft announced it will acquire LinkedIn for $26.2 billion.
 Jeff Weiner will remain the CEO of the company and he will report to Microsoft CEO Satya Nadella.

-The software giant company Microsoft has made a significant push in the last couple of years to make its products more connects and wants to use data to make them more effective and intelligent.
-LinkedIn’s wide network offers data that could help.
-LinkedIn shares surged 47 percent after the announcement, while Microsoft’s stock gone down to 3.2 percent.
+The software giant company Microsoft has taken numerous bold steps in the last couple of years to make its products intelligent and it wants to use data to make them more effective and intelligent.
+LinkedIn’s wide network offers data that could help in this particular field.
+LinkedIn shares surged 47 percent after the announcement, while Microsoft’s stock went down to 3.2 percent.